kelthuzadx/morejit/README.md

 # morejit
 morejit can facilitate generating architecture-dependent machine code at runtime.
-In general, it can be used to build a **JIT** compiler, you can also use it to write some shellcode at runtime to ensure the robustness of your system or do anything which requires dynamical creation behaviors.
+In general, it can be used to build a **JIT** compiler, you can also use it to write some shellcode at runtime to ensure the robustness of your system or do anything which requires dynamic creation behaviors.

 # Overview
 This demo shows how to use **morejit**, it will generate machine code for Intel x86 architecture and call it immediately: